Pablo Jofré: Biography

 After the school in Santiago de Chile in 1992, Jofré travelled to Europe for the first time.
 He spent a year visiting Germany, France, Spain, and Portugal and studied German and English.
 Back in Chile, he studied journalism at the Diego Portales University and cultural anthropology at the University of Chile.
 Before obtaining his degree, he went to Barcelona in 2002 to study literary theory and comparative literature at the University of Barcelona.
 He also studied Catalan and French and attended literary workshops led by Leonardo Valencia and Joan-Ignasi Elias.
-In 2011, he was awarded Spanish nationality and emigrated to Berlin, where he currently lives.
+In 2011, he was awarded Spanish nationality and emigrated to Berlin.

 Poetry

 Jofré published his first poem as a teenager.
 This was followed by Abecedario (2009, 2012, 2017) available in English as Abecedary, translated by David Shook with a prologue by Will Alexander.
 It includes the audioleporello (audiobook) Usted with works of electroacoustic music by composer Mario Peña y Lillo.
 This was launched in 2013 in Barcelona's Balaguer Gallery as part of the collective exhibition I don't believe in You but I believe in Love curated by Paola Marugán.
 His poem "La Edad Ligera" (in Extranjería) was included in the public performance Bombing of Poems (Casagrande-Southbank Center) above the Jubilee Gardens in London in 2012.
 His work appears in the anthology El tejedor en… Berlin (Sestao 2015) published by Ernesto Estrella and Jorge Locane, and Extranjería (Santiago de Chile 2017) with a prologue by Diego Ramírez Gajardo (Carnicería Punk)) and a cover by Carola del Río This was launched in Chile with a reading tour in public libraries in Arica, Santiago, Valparaíso, Concepción, Temuco, Puerto Montt and Punta Arenas.
 In December 2019 he published Berlin Manila (L.U.P.I/Zoográfico), a collection of poems that replicates a trip from Berlin to Manila, and in 2020, Luis Luna published in Amargord (Madrid) the collected poetry Entre tanta calle with prologue by Julio Espinoza Guerra.
+Entre tanta calle was also published by Marisol Vera in Cuarto Propio (Santiago, Chile 2024) with prologue by Gian Pierre Codarlupo.